isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2022-10-03-post-Written Answer by Minister for Law K Shanmugam to PQ on Claims Filed  at Small Claims Tribunal.md

 ---
-title: Written Answer by Minister for Law K Shanmugam to PQ on Claims Filed  at Small Claims Tribunal
+title: Written Answer by Minister for Law K Shanmugam to PQ on Breakdown of Claims Filed Annually at Small Claims Tribunal Since 2019
 permalink: /news/parliamentary-speeches/written-pq-claims-filed-annually-small-claims-tribunal-since-2019/
 date: 2022-10-03
 layout: post